US jobless claims likely remain high as layoffs persist

 by Christopher Rugaber, The Associated Press

-FILE - In this Wednesday, Sept.
-2, 2020, file photo, passers-by walk past a business storefront with store closing and sale signs in Dedham, Mass.
-U.S. employers advertised for slightly fewer jobs in August while their hiring ticked up modestly.
-The Labor Department said Tuesday, Oct.
-6, 2020, that the number of U.S. job postings on the last day of August dipped to 6.49 million, down from 6.70 million July.
-(AP Photo/Steven Senne, File)

-WASHINGTON — The government will issue its latest snapshot Thursday of the level of layoffs in the United States, which remain elevated seven months after the viral pandemic erupted and after the expiration of federal unemployment aid for millions of Americans.
+WASHINGTON — The government will provide its latest picture Thursday of the pace of job cuts in the United States, which remain elevated with the viral pandemic still impeding the economy seven months after it first erupted.